Corey Seager Player Props: Rangers vs. Marlins

-Corey Seager -- with a slugging percentage of .784 in his past 10 games, including five home runs -- will be in action for the Texas Rangers against the Miami Marlins, with George Soriano on the mound, on August 5 at 4:05 PM ET.
+Corey Seager -- .297 average over his past 10 games -- will be in action for the Texas Rangers versus the Miami Marlins, with Sandy Alcantara on the mound, on August 6 at 2:35 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Marlins.
+In his last appearance, he racked up two hits (going 2-for-4 with a home run and two RBI) against the Marlins.

 Corey Seager Game Info & Props vs. the Marlins